How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each mL of Metoject (methotrexate sodium) solution contains 10 mg methotrexate sodium.
+Each mL of Metoject (methotrexate sodium) solution contains 10 mg of methotrexate sodium.
 Nonmedicinal ingredients: sodium chloride, sodium hydroxide, and water.